This option is preferred if you want to modify the UI and/or have more control over the frontend.

 variable) , you will see the default port for the backend default is 4000, and 3000 for the frontend.

 There are several required ENVs for the frontend.
-If required variables are missing or invalid the frontend will show in error message and will not run the app.
+If required variables are missing or invalid the frontend will show in error message and will not run the app.- The common list of frontend ENVs and descriptions.

 Note that in the smart-contract-verifier.envs